 For instance, for a 2600 long-edge pixel image which I exported via Jeffrey Friedl’s JPEG Quality Tester in Lightroom generated the infographic below.

 Notice the significant rise in file size between a 77-84 quality setting and 93-100 quality settings.
 By staying with 77-84 and not using 93-100 we make a 37 per cent saving in file size.

 There’s a very good article by Jeffrey Friedl on JPG compression here.

 Infographic from Jeffrey Friedl’s Lightroom Plugin

-The JPEG quality you choose is arbitrary.
+The JPEG quality you choose is personal and arbitrary.
 Don’t be frightened of having a small amount of posterization in the sky.
-Make file size the deciding factor for your image quality selection.
+Make file size in bytes the deciding factor for your image quality selection.